Vitamin C: a star for health, skin and immunity

 What is vitamin C and why do we need it?

-Vitamin C is a water-soluble vitamin with a strong antioxidant effect.
+Vitamin C is a water-soluble vitamin with strong antioxidant properties.
 This means that it helps neutralize free radicals – unstable molecules that can damage cells and accelerate aging.
 It also helps form collagen, a protein that is essential for firm skin, healthy joints and strong blood vessels.
-This vitamin is also essential for the absorption of non-heme iron from plant foods, which is why it is especially important for vegetarians and vegans.
+This vitamin is also essential for the absorption of non-heme iron from plant foods, making it especially important for vegetarians and vegans.
 And of course: it strengthens the immune system and supports rapid wound healing.

 History: from scurvy to the Nobel Prize